 - Post thank you messages and be sure to mention (using the handler/user name) of the sponsor(s) or partner.

 - Double your engagement metrics by using images in your social posts.
-Coupling your posts with pictures and video will get you better traction and will resonate more with your audience.
+Coupling your posts with pictures and videos will get you better traction and will resonate more with your audience.

 - Add a marketing expert to your board.
 Someone who really gets it and will be happy to leverage their expertise and resources for the benefit of your nonprofit’s outreach efforts.